 At Huggins Lewis Foskett in South Woodford, our family law experts can provide specialist advice, helping you to obtain a child arrangements order for the benefit of your child.

 Why choose Huggins Lewis Foskett for child arrangements order legal advice?

-Our family law team, Marcin Typiak and Mariam Cassamoali, are approachable and professional, with extensive experience in the industry.
+Our family law team including Marcin Typiak are approachable and professional, with extensive experience in the industry.
 When you choose Huggins Lewis Foskett for your family law support, rest assured you will have highly-trained and passionate solicitors on your side.

 You will benefit from exceptional legal expertise and an outstanding service.
 Where possible, our solicitors will offer fixed fees providing you a transparent breakdown of the costs from the very start.

 If you and your ex-partner cannot agree on child living arrangements, you’ll need to apply for a child arrangements order.
 Our solicitors can provide top-quality legal guidance from the beginning.